Jexsie/dtrust/README.md

 # Dtrust API

 An asset verification tool built on the Hedera Hashgraph network.
-This API allows authenticated organizations to anchor cryptographic proofs of their documents onto the Hedera Consensus Service (HCS) and verify them later.
+This API allows authenticated organizations to anchor cryptographic proofs of their documents onto the Hedera Consensus Service (HCS) that can be verified by the public.

 ## Features